realFlowControl/react-inotify/README.md

 $ composer require flow-control/react-inotify
 ```

-### Low level interface

-When using the low level interface, you need to setup the intofy resource
-and add watcher as you need for yourself.
-You may then pass the stream on to
+### How to use

+You need to setup the inotify resource, and pass the valid handle to the
 `\Flowcontrol\React\Inotify\InotifyStream` class and register your event
 handlers.